dmxt/dmxt-blog/content/blog/implement-disqus-to-gatsby/index.md

 ```

 ### Restart Gatsby to activate the comment section
-Try re-compiling it by stopping the environment dev, and starting it up via `gatsby develop`;
-then, your Disqus comment section should show up even on localhost environment.
+Try re-compiling it by stopping the environment dev, and starting it back up, your Disqus comment section should show up even on localhost environment, if correctly configured.